chensheng/wsmessenger-project/README.md

 ```

 ### Listen message
-Message listeners can be added to server and client to listen specific message.
-Developer should implement your own `MessageListener` to listen specific message.
+Message listeners can be added to listen specific message.
+Developer should implement your own `MessageListener`.

 In server side, `ServerMessageListener` is used to implement.
-The following is example listening `TextMessage`:
+The following is an example listening `TextMessage`:
 ```java
 public class MyTextMessageListener extends ServerMessageListener<TextMessage> {